pascalmermeold/dapperdoe/readme.md

 ## Getting Started

-Here is an example project based on Twitter Bootstrap: <a href="http://www.lafactoria.fr/dapperdoe/dapperdoe.zip" target="_blank">dapperdoe.zip</a>.
-Download it and check `snippets.html` and `script.js` files to better understand how to make DapperDoe work.
+Check `snippets.html` and `script.js` files in the `demo/bootstrap` folder to better understand how to make DapperDoe work.

-**Dapper Doe will only work on a server as it uses ajax to load contents, so use a local static file server to do you tests**
+**Dapper Doe will only work on a server as it uses ajax to load contents, so use the grunt static file server to do you tests or use it on your own server**

 ####Include Dapper Doe js and css files